Manishearth/manishearth.github.io/source/drafts/zero2.md

 An important question when we started down this path was: what about [`rkyv`]?
 It had at the time just received a fair amount of attention in the Rust community, and seemed like a pretty cool library targeting the same space.

 And in general if you're looking for zero-copy deserialization, I wholeheartedly recommend looking at it!
 It's an impressive library with a lot of thought put into it.
-When we were refining [`zerovec`][zerovec-lib] we learned a lot from [`rkyv`] having some insightful discussions with [David] and comparing notes on approaches.
+When I was refining [`zerovec`][zerovec-lib] I learned a lot from [`rkyv`] having some insightful discussions with [David] and comparing notes on approaches.

 The main sticking point, for us, was that [`rkyv`] works kinda separately from [`serde`]: it uses its own traits and own serialization mechanism.
 We really liked [`serde`]'s model and wanted to keep using it, especially since we wanted to support a variety of human-readable and non-human-readable data formats, including [`postcard`], which is explicitly designed for low-resource environments.
 This becomes even more important for data interchange; we'd want programs written in other languages to be able to construct and send over data without necessarily being constrained to a particular wire format.